- Home

 Honorifics That English Doesn't Have

 Japanese honorific suffixes (-san, -kun, -chan, -sama, -senpai, -sensei) encode social relationships, age dynamics, and emotional closeness all at once.
 English has no equivalent system.
-The translator has to decide for each instance: keep the Japanese suffix (common in fan translations), drop it and convey the relationship through word choice, or substitute an English approximation like 'Mr.' or 'Miss' where appropriate.
+The translator has to decide for each instance: keep the Japanese suffix (common in community translations), drop it and convey the relationship through word choice, or substitute an English approximation like 'Mr.' or 'Miss' where appropriate.

 Sound Effects Built Into the Artwork